ArnavWadalkar/Lane-Emden-Equation-and-the-Ploytropic-EoS/README.md

-# Stellar Structure: Lane-Emden Equation and the Chandrasekhar Limit
+# The Lane-Emden Equation and Polytropic EoS

-This repository documents an ongoing project exploring the structure of white dwarfs using classical and statistical physics tools.
+This repository documents aproject exploring the structure of white dwarfs using classical and statistical physics tools.

 ---

-## Part I — Lane-Emden Equation

-This section presents the derivation and solution of the Lane-Emden equation, a dimensionless form of the hydrostatic equilibrium equation for polytropic stars.
+This article presents the derivation and solution of the Lane-Emden equation, a dimensionless form of the hydrostatic equilibrium equation for polytropic stars.
 The analysis includes:

 - Derivation of the Lane-Emden equation from first principles